18F/handbook/_pages/how-we-work/glossary.md

     * Gather all of the information for search to work
     * Trigger emails being sent

-* **CHRIS** – GSA’s [Comprehensive Human Resources Integrated System](http://www.gsa.gov/portal/content/105088) is an e-Tool that enables employees to access their personnel files online.

 * **Dev** - someone who does software development.
 A "coder."